Author: Ron Graham

 six wings, full of eyes Each creature had six wings and many eyes.

-who was... is...is to come The significance of a similar title of God was dealt with fully in the lesson on John's introduction to Revelation.
-In particular we noted the connection with the title "the Alpha and the Omega" and that such titles belong also to Jesus Christ (Revelation 22:12-13,16).
+who was... is...is to come.
+We saw the significance of this title of God in John’s introduction, especially its connection with the title "the Alpha and the Omega".
+These titles belong not only to the Father, but also to Jesus Christ (Revelation 22:12-13,16).

 Glory and honour John is being given an understanding of what is going to take place in the second scene.
 God is going to be worshipped and given praise and glory and honour.